 Sessions Specifically for Prosecutors

 Combating digital crime is a joint effort between police, forensic examiners and prosecutors.
-The National Cyber Crime Conference has a specific track just for prosecutors with both lab and lecture sessions, including dedicated training on computer forensics for prosecutors, technology tools for prosecutors, child exploitation (ICAC) and a look into the online world of human trafficking - featuring the Polaris Project.
+The National Cyber Crime Conference is widely regarded as one of the best law enforcement conferences since it has a specific track just for prosecutors with both lab and lecture sessions, including dedicated training on computer forensics for prosecutors, technology tools for prosecutors, child exploitation (ICAC) and a look into the online world of human trafficking - featuring the Polaris Project.

 Terrorism Topics Relevant for Military and Federal Agency Attendees